 - in areas that is predominantly used for agricultural purposes.

 - where the network is not part of a rural network, or

 - if the zoning as shown on your rates notice or development application is residential such as (R1, R2, R3 or R4) then you are definitely classified as urban.

 As a guide, lots of greater than 4,000m2 should be considered non-urban, unless they are specifically within a commercial or industrial development.
 For more information on these classifications, please refer to our Connection Policy.

 Because of the additional safety and operational constraints that are associated with high voltage installations and temporary builders supplies, these connection services are offered as standard connection service.

 All strata title developments are assessed and offered either:

-- a Low Voltage Basic Connection Service if no extension or augmentation work is required
+- LV basic connection service if no extension or expansion work is required

-- a Standard Connection Service where augmentation or extension of the network is required to facilitate connection of the lots being developed.
+- standard connection service where augmentation or extension of the network is required to facilitate connection of the lots being developed.